alexed1/LightningFlowComponents/flow_screen_components/richTextInputFSC/README.md

 ### User Instructions:
-1)  While entering text in the Rich Text Area, if you use words or symbols that are flagged as not allowed, you will receive either a warning message (yellow popup) or an error message (red popup).
+1)  While entering text in the Rich Text Area, if you use words or symbols that are flagged as not allowed, you will receive either a warning message or an error message.
     a.
 If the warning message is displayed, this is for notification only, and you will be able to proceed.
     b.
 If the error message is shown, this means you will need to correct the noted error prior to continuing.
 If you try to click Next/Finish, a validation message will be  given.
 2)  To Search and Replace text, click on the magnifying glass icon. titled 'Search and Replace'